MideGiwa/hngx-backend/stage2/DOCUMENTATION.md

 ---

-To use this repository in your local machine.
+To use this repository on your local machine.
 You must have installed [Node.js](https://nodejs.org/) and also have [Git](https://git-scm.com/) configured on your machine.

 Follow the steps below.

 ### Step 1: Clone the repository

-In your prefered directory on your machine run this command
+In your preferred directory on your machine run this command

 ```
   git clone https://github.com/MideGiwa/hngx-backend.git
 ```

-Move to the stage2 directory .
+Move to the stage2 directory.

 ```
  cd hngx-backend/stage2